arnoldmartinez/book-notes/javascript/full_stack_development_with_spring_boot_3_and_react/full_stack_development_with_spring_boot_3_and_react.md

 }
 ```

-You can create an object based on the Person type that doesn't have the address property defined
+You can create an object based on the Person type that doesn't have the address property defined.

 ```
 const person: Person = {